The best accounting software for small businesses 2024

 Xero cons

-• Xero's pricing can be higher than some of its competitors, which may be a drawback for smaller businesses
+• Xero's pricing is higher than some of its competitors', which may be a drawback for smaller businesses

-• Some users have reported mixed experiences with Xero's customer support, with occasional delays in response
+• Some users have reported mixed experiences with Xero's customer support, with occasional delays in responses

-One common criticism some customers have of Clear Books, and what our expert researchers found themselves while testing the software – is that it tends to have a steeper learning curve compared to some other accounting software – for example, some on our best self employed accounting software line-up.
-Some users have reported that it can take some time to get used to the software's interface and functionality, which is said to be a little more complex than other options on the market.
-However, once users are more familiar with Clear Books, they often report it to be a robust and effective accounting solution.
+Some users told us that it can take some time to get used to the software’s interface and functionality, which can be more complex than other options on the market.
+However, once you’ve got to grips with it, Clear Books proves to be a robust and effective accounting solution.

 Swipe right to see more